Elementor Review: The Best WordPress Page Builder

 Visual Composer

-Visual Composer and Elementor shares a lot of similarities.
-It has a simple drag and drop interface and has a free light version along with full premium versions.
-The cost to get the premium version on a single website is the same as Elementor, but the other pro plans cover a lot more websites and are at a fraction of the cost of Elementor.
+Visual Composer and Elementor share a lot of similarities.
+It has a simple drag-and-drop interface, free light, and full premium versions.
+The cost to get the premium version on a single website is the same as Elementor, but the other pro plans cover many more websites and are at a fraction of the cost of Elementor.

-This website builder has a long list of powerful features that allow you to design and edit site-wide elements like menu, headers, footers, and logos along with individual post and page customization.
+This website builder has a long list of powerful features that allow you to design and edit site-wide elements like menus, headers, footers, logos, and individual post and page customization.

 Some noteworthy features include: